Maks1m-Se/initial_test/README.md

 # main.py

 The Main file does the following things:
--loads all the nessecar libraries and
+- loads all the nessecar libraries and
+- reads the data
+- initializes the Dash class
+- creates the layout from the components\layout.py module
+- starts the server and hosts the Dash application

 ## Usage